caiks/TBOT02/README.md

 	"logging_level2" : true
 }
 ```
-*Model* 61 is configured with a random turn interval of 5 seconds.
+*Model* 61 is configured with a random turn interval of 5 seconds, i.e. it is in 'random' mode. *Model* 61 is provided as an initial *model* for subsequent mode tests.

 Run the simulation -
 ```